orgua/shepherd-v2-planning/docs/90_student_projects/implement_dataviewer.md

 ## Implementation of a Dataviewer for Shepherd-Recordings

-The Shepherd-Testbed produces voltage-, current and gpio-traces that can be post-processed by a [datalib](https://github.com/orgua/shepherd-datalib).
-The datalib serves as a documentation for the internal h5-structure for shepherd as well as a tool for creating, reading and modifying the recordings.
+The Shepherd-Testbed produces voltage-, current and gpio-traces that can be post-processed by the [shepherd-tools](https://github.com/nes-lab/shepherd-tools).
+The tools serve as a documentation for the internal h5-structure for shepherd as well as a tool for creating, reading and modifying the recordings.
 There is also some basic plotting implemented based on matplotlib, but a fast and responsive data-viewer would be extremely helpful as recordings can span over several days and may include up to 30 - 100 shepherd-nodes.

 A data-viewer would allow to identify points of interest by quickly skimming over the dataset.
 The ability to zoom into the traces is a required feature.
 As it is also possible to sample digital signals it would be also nice to have an option to decode protocols like uart.